StarpTech/k-andy/README.md

 To remove the label from all nodes you can run `kubectl label nodes --all k3s-upgrade-`.

 After a successful update you can also remove the upgrade controller and the plans again, setting `enable_upgrade_controller` to `false`.

-**What is K3s?**

-K3s is a lightweight certified kubernetes distribution.
-It's packaged as single binary and comes with solid defaults for storage and networking but we replaced [local-path-provisioner](https://github.com/rancher/local-path-provisioner) with hetzner [CSI-driver](https://github.com/hetznercloud/csi-driver) and [klipper load-balancer](https://github.com/k3s-io/klipper-lb) with hetzner [Cloud Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager).
-The default ingress controller (traefik) has been disabled.

 ## Usage